-SEMESTER: Full-time students who have a Point University semester grade point average (GPA) of 3.50 or above will be recognized on the Dean's List for that semester.
-The student must complete at least 12 semester hours at Point University in a given semester to qualify for the honor.
+SEMESTER: Full-time students who have a Point semester grade point average (GPA) of 3.50 or above will be recognized in the Dean's List for that semester.
+The student must complete at least 12 semester hours at Point University in a given semester to qualify for the Dean's List.

-GRADUATION: Members of each year's graduating class receive their degrees cum laude if their cumulative GPA at Point University is 3.50-3.699, magna cum laude if their GPA is 3.70-3.899, and summa cum laude if their GPA is 3.90-4.00.
-A student with transfer credits may not receive graduation honors greater than the level warranted by the cumulative GPA for all courses used to fulfill degree requirements (i.e., all Point University credits and the transferred credits).
+GRADUATION: Members of each year's graduating class receive their B.A. or B.S. degrees cum laude if their cumulative GPA at Point University is 3.50-3.699, magna cum laude if their GPA is 3.70-3.899, and summa cum laude if their GPA is 3.90-4.00.
+A student with transfer credits may not receive graduation honors greater than the level warranted by the cumulative GPA for all courses used to fulfill degree requirements (i.e., all Point credits and the transferred credits).
+Determination for honors will be calculated on the next to last semester completed before graduation.